The Best UX Portfolio Website Builders Cover Image

 1. Give a Short, Concise Introduction on Your Home Page

-Include your name and current job position or the job role you aspire to.
-If it’s applicable, include your current location, too.
-Keep it short—your introduction should be at most 3 sentences long.
-Write it conversationally, like how you would speak in a friendly and professional setting.
+Here, it’s important to include your name and current job position or the job role you aspire to, as well as, if it’s applicable, your current location, too.
+Keep it nice and short—your introduction should be, at most, three sentences long—and be sure to write it conversationally, like how you'd speak in a friendly and professional setting, and reflect your personality.

 Moritz Oesterlau’s UX portfolio website page